-He sometimes lives in Athens, OH and other times St. Louis, MO.
+He is from Maryland, but sometimes lives in Athens, OH and other times St. Louis, MO.
 He is currently the Sound Supervisor for the Boston Conservatory at Berklee.
 He previously worked as the Audio Supervisor for Stages St. Louis in Kirkwood, MO.
 He is a former company member of the Maryland Ensemble Theatre in Frederick, MD, where he worked primarily as a Sound Designer.
 He used to teach Improv and play D&D with kids at the Boys and Girls Club.
 He attended grad school at Hood College in Frederick, MD, where he studied Modernism and Narrative Theory in the Humanities department.
 He received his BA in English Literature with a minor in Writing from Hood in 2011 where he also was an editor and wrote comics for the newspaper, and was the student technical assistant for the Theatre program.

 Liz Hastings helps out a bunch, too, as a shop assistant, editor, and co-table person at conferences.
 She reminds Steve to drink water from time to time, puppets the La Ropasucia plushie like a pro, and she’s a damn good prop carpenter, too.